trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 We are already aware that:

-- ForecastEx contracts are always “BUY” orders.
+- ForecastEx contracts are always Ã¢â‚¬Å“BUYÃ¢â‚¬Â orders.
-- Event Contracts only support “LMT” as the Order Type.
+- Event Contracts only support Ã¢â‚¬Å“LMTÃ¢â‚¬Â as the Order Type.

 This leaves us to decide the quantity, limit price, and time-in-force values.